ishaanshah/GSoC-Proposal/Proposal.md

 ### History
 This section shows a paginated list of all the different entities that a user has listened to in a given time period.<br>
 A bar graph can be used to show this data.
 The `SQL` query to calculate this is similar to the `Top Artist` graph.
-The data will be calculated as and when the user requires it.

 ### Sitewide Statistics
 The sitewide statistics page shows the top artists/recordings/releases that the users are listening to in a week.
 These graphs reveal the current trending artists/releases/recordings.<br>